jamaaldev/birthday-check/README.md

 * DaysGoneBirthDay Function Return How Many Days Gone By From BirthDay Date in it's String:<br>
   `
   birthGone.DaysGoneBirthDay(user.DOB,'15')
+  `<br>

+Feature:JointDate :white_check_mark:
+* JointDay Function Return When The user Joint:<br>
+*
   `
+  JointYear.JointDay('user.joint','options')
+  `

 ## Notes: `This is Beta Release`:mega:

  ## Use:<br>
-This module package is For FrontEnd and BackEnd You Must Use Import To Work With it, You Can't use Require With import  Caution it Will Break your Code,  This information is Those newbie Developers.
+This module package is For FrontEnd and BackEnd You can Use Import To Work With it, You Can use Require asWell:  Caution it Will Break your Code if You use both import and Require at the same Project,  This information is Those newbie Developers.

 ## Install the Package by::blossom:
 ```